3rdRingwood/3rdringwood.github.io/waiting_list/index.md

 ## Waiting List Policy

-Due to the popularity and demand from children wishing to take one of the limited places in 3rd Ringwood Scout Group, and to help us manage the fluctuating numbers of children moving between our Beaver, Cub and Scout sections, we are obliged to operate a 'Waiting List Policy' for applicants wishing to join the Group.
+Due to the popularity and demand from children wishing to take one of the limited places in 3rd Ringwood Scout Group, and to help us manage the fluctuating numbers of children moving between our Squirrel, Beaver, Cub and Scout sections, we are obliged to operate a 'Waiting List Policy' for applicants wishing to join the Group.

 Any spaces becoming available within the Group will be allocated in the following order of priority to children: